daattali/beautiful-jekyll/_posts/2023-02-17-GKE-Workload-Identity.md

 ### Using an existing Google Service Account

-An existing Google service account can optionally be used, defining the account as a preexisting Google service account resource, and setting the use_existing_gcp_sa value to true as follows.
+An existing Google service account can optionally be used, defining the account as a pre-existing Google service account resource, and setting the use_existing_gcp_sa value to true as follows.

 ```
 resource "google_service_account" "preexisting" {